Javierenrique00/mmeclient/README.md

 https://f001.backblazeb2.com/file/mybucket

 **Index file field** This is the second field, is the name of the index file in the above path.

 **Enable Field** Default is disabled, but if you selected it, it tries to download the index file.
 Leave enable to see the files in the storage.

 **Password field** If your storage is encrypted write the password in this field.
 (Optional) and then select **enable** to read the encrypted index file.

 You can have multiple storages at the same time, but only you can download media files if they are **enabled**.

-If your index file change (Bacause you add some files or delete files), you need to reload the index file.
+If your index file change (Because you add some files or delete files), you need to reload the index file.
 To reload the index file, set enable OFF, and enable it again.

 ![ScreenShoot parameters](./pictures/Screenshot_20190904-152522.png)